mlasselle22/mlasselle22.github.io/_projects/3D_Printed_Rocket/index.md

 ---

 ### Analysis
 I conducted a custom 3 point bend test on the Nylon-10Cf coupler and it successfully withstood 750 lbf without yielding.
 The rocket tube was tested in compression and didn't show yielding until 6000lbf.
-These results verified that my couplers could effectivly transfer the loads throughout the airframe of the rocket.
+These results verified that my couplers could effectively transfer the loads throughout the airframe of the rocket.
 {% include image-gallery.html images="Bending.png, Load.png, NylonBend.jpg" height="400" %}
 ---